Fruizer/LGF_Compiler/README.md

-## LGF Compiler OS
+# LGF Compiler OS

 **A Gamified, Retro-Arcade Development Environment and Custom Language Compiler**

 LGF Compiler OS is a fully functional, gamified IDE built in Python.
 It features a custom-built compiler pipeline (Lexical, Syntax, and Semantic analysis) designed to parse and execute the proprietary **LGF Syntax**.

-Wrapped in a cinematic, 8-bit retro arcade aesthetic, the client turns programming into a game where developers complete coding missions to earn currency, roll for cosmetic themes in a Gacha Marketplace, and rank up their skills.
+Wrapped in a cinematic, 8-bit retro arcade aesthetic, the client turns programming into a game where developers complete coding missions to earn currency, rank up from *Code Freshman* to *The Gilberto*, roll for cosmetic themes in a Gacha Marketplace, and visualize their logic via an Abstract Syntax Tree (AST) generator.

 ## Core Features

-* **Custom Compiler Engine:** A ground-up parser that processes the LGF syntax, strictly enforcing data types, grammar rules, and semantic logic before execution.
+* **Custom Compiler Engine & AST Visualizer:** A ground-up parser that processes the LGF syntax, strictly enforcing data types, grammar rules, and semantic logic.
+Successfully compiled scripts can be viewed as an interactive, dynamically generated Abstract Syntax Tree (AST) logic graph.
-* **Gamified Mission System:** A dynamic quest engine that scales in difficulty.
-Traverse through 4 tiers of complexity (Easy, Medium, Hard, and EXTREME) to earn coins.
+* **Gamified Mission & Rank System:** A dynamic quest engine that scales in difficulty (Easy to EXTREME).
+Earn EXP to rank up through 6 tiers of developer status.
-* **The Marketplace (Gacha Economy):** Spend hard-earned coins to pull for IDE skins.
-Features a weighted RNG system with Normal (9.1%), Epic (3%), and Legendary (1%) drop rates.
+* **The Marketplace (Gacha Economy):** Spend hard-earned coins to pull for IDE skins, featuring aesthetic nods to tactical shooters and university organizations.
+Features a weighted RNG system with Normal, Epic, and Legendary drop rates.
-* **Cinematic Retro UI:** Built with pure Tkinter but engineered to feel like a high-end arcade cabinet.
-Features 3D extruded geometry, tactile hover states, live syntax highlighting, and a CRT-style typewriter terminal effect.
+* **Cinematic Retro UI & Audio Engine:** Built natively with Tkinter and powered by `pygame-ce` for audio.
+Features 3D extruded geometry, live syntax highlighting, a CRT-style typewriter terminal effect, and seamless 8-bit sound design.
-* **Persistent Progression:** A local JSON save state architecture that permanently tracks your coin vault, unlocked inventory, and equipped themes across sessions.
+* **Persistent Progression:** A local JSON save state architecture that permanently tracks your coin vault, EXP, unlocked inventory, and equipped themes across sessions.

-## The LGF Syntax (Documentation)

-The LGF language is strictly typed and requires precise grammar.

 ### Data Types
 * `OUNT` : Integer values (e.g., `100`)